-Add your rice to a medium pot.
+Add the rice to a medium pot.
 Add hot water to your pot, until the water is two inches higher than the grains.

 Place your pot on the stove over high heat.
-Add your salt to the water and stir it in with a slotted spoon.
+Add the salt to the water and stir it in with a slotted spoon.
 Cover the pot until it boils.
 (Mine takes 8 minutes.)

 When the water is boiling, remove the lid and lower the heat until the pot is simmering.
 Simmer the rice, stirring occasionally, until it's al dente (firm but easy to chew).
 Mine takes 8 minutes.
 Taste it to see if it's done to your liking.
 There will be excess water in your pot.